amangupta37/React/README.md

 3. <a href="https://www.freecodecamp.org/news/heres-why-client-side-rendering-won-46a349fadb52/#:~:text=Client%2Dside%20rendering%20supports%20lazy,without%20performing%20a%20full%20postback." target="_blank">Here’s Why Client-side Rendering Won</a>

-4. <a href="https://www.solutelabs.com/blog/client-side-vs-server-side-rendering-what-to-choose-when#:~:text=So%2C%20CSR%20works%20better%20for%20web%20applications%20compared%20to%20SSR.&text=Moreover%2C%20SSR%20also%20ensures%20the,for%20websites%20compared%20to%20CSR." target="_blank">Client-side Vs. Server-side Rendering: What to choose when?</a>
+4. <a href="https://www.solutelabs.com/blog/client-side-vs-server-side-rendering-what-to-choose-when#:~:text=So%2C%20CSR%20works%20better%20for%20web%20applications%20compared%20to%20SSR.&text=Moreover%2C%20SSR%20also%20ensures%20the,for%20websites%20compared%20to%20CSR." target="_blank">Client-side Vs. Server-side Rendering: What to choose when ?</a>